 Deontologists therefore hold to moral rules that are binding and absolute.
 For example, it is always wrong to murder, to physically abuse children, to take advantage of the weak, and to lie.
 There are no exceptions to these.
 It is one’s duty to prevent themselves from engaging in immoral actions and to strive to do what is right.

-Deontological ethics is opposed to the ethical theory of consequentialism which argues that the right thing to do would be that which manifests the best consequences overall.
-According to the deontologist it is morally wrong to murder a child because such an act would end the life of the innocent child.
-However, that this act could impact a family with sorrow, or deprive a distant future spouse joy is not considered by the deontologist.
-Similarly, to make up a lie about a person is morally wrong because it purposely deceives someone and not because it harms that other person’s reputation.
-It is that “Deontology maintains that the wrongness of (some) actions is intrinsic, or resides in the kind of action that it is, rather than the consequences it brings about” (1).
+Deontological ethics is opposed to consequentialism which proposes that the right thing to do would be that which produces the best consequences overall.
+According to the deontologist, however, it is morally wrong to murder a child because such an act would end the life of the child.
+It is morally wrong for no reason other than this alone, which means that it is not immoral because murdering a child would give a family much sorrow or take away future talent that could benefit the world.
+Similarly, to make up a lie about a person is morally wrong because it is purposely deceptive.
+It is not wrong because it harms that other person’s reputation.
+These examples illustrate that deontologists do not emphasize the consequences of an action, but rather the absolute rule or standard that must not be breached.